BernardoManfriani/Sequential-penalty-method-adversarial-attack/README.md

 | 1.0  | 1.1  | 51       |
 | 1.0  | 1.5  | 50        |

-AGGIUNGI COMMENTO
+By increasing rho (the tau increment term), we expected a significant reduction in the number of iterations required to corrupt the model.
+In reality, we noticed that even a slight increase in the value of rho leads to numerical instabilities that prevent the algorithm from converging.
+In this experiment we can observe how a rho larger than 0.4 only saves one iteration.
+The result is not very significant.

-- **Different Learning Rates**:  We tested different values for the learning rate of the Adam optimizer.
+3. **Different Learning Rates**:  We tested different values for the learning rate of the Adam optimizer.
  * **lr=0.1**
   <p align="center">
   <img src="https://github.com/user-attachments/assets/f402117f-3441-4310-a5bf-1c1b94d5875f" width="800" alt="From 8 to 1, tau0=1, rho=1.1" title="From 8 to 1, tau0=1, rho=1.5, lr=0.1"/>